What's The Link Between Mock Meat and Buddhist Monks?

 Mock meats seem like a new concept, and in the West mock meats like Seitan and Tempeh feel like new kids on the block.
 But often two seemingly opposing concepts can be held together; in this case the concepts of new and old.
 Perhaps we should think of it a bit like when you shop for something at a second hand shop... that bright spangly cardigan is correctly new to you, but simultaneously old to someone else, and it’s always nice to appreciate its roots.

-Steph is our Senior Designer, lover of chai and keen wearer of yellow.
+Steph is our Art Director, lover of chai and keen wearer of yellow.
 She adores the Three Mushroom Risotto and anything with chilli involved.
 On her day off you’ll find her drawing, or brewing her own beer, all of course, whilst wearing something crazily co-ordinated.